mozilla/remote-settings/docs/tutorial-local-server.rst

     [formatter_color]
     class = logging_color_formatter.ColorFormatter

-Create a local folder to receive the potential records attachments:
+Create a local folder to receive the potential records attachments, Docker should have the permissions to write it:

 .. code-block:: bash

-    mkdir --mode=777 attachments
+    mkdir --mode=777 attachments  # world writable

 Now, we will run the container with the local configuration file and attachments folder mounted: